TheLokj/WizardEye/README.md

 wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -k 35 -w 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database
 ```

+Note that unmapped reads are not filtered out and are then kept as WizardEye is based on a spatial filter.
+To remove them, please use 'samtools view -F 4' before or after filtering.

 > [!WARNING]
 If sequence naming differs between BAM and tracks (e.g., `chr1` vs `1`), filtering stops with an explicit error.
 Harmonize contig names beforehand.